 If you don't find what you need in MSJC's collections, you can search the catalogs of other libraries and request that those titles be sent to your preferred MSJC campus through our interlibrary loan service.
 Typically there is no cost to you for this service, but please be aware that some libraries charge interlibrary loan fees.
 We will contact you for approval of any borrowing fees before requesting the items for you.
 It can take up to two weeks for items to be delivered, so be sure you give yourself enough time.

-Why reference books?
-Reference books provide you with background information on a topic, important dates, individuals and terms.
-In other words, after reading one of these entries, you should have a better idea of where to focus your research and the important topics/concepts/persons that you want to research further.
-If you don't have a topic, these resources can provide a good starting point because you can browse them for potential topics.
+Reference books provide you with background information on a topic, including important dates, individuals and terms.
+Reading up on your topic can give you a better idea of where to focus your research and the important topics/concepts/persons that you may want to research further.
+If you can't decide on a topic, these resources can also provide a good starting point to explore potential topics.

-Encyclopedia of Anthropology - A five-volume collection of over 1,000 entries that focus on topics in physical/biological anthropology, archaeology, cultural/social anthropology, linguistics, and applied anthropology.
-The contributions are authored by over 250 internationally renowned experts, professors and scholars from some of the most distinguished universities, institutions and museums in the world.
-NOTE: This title currently available online and at the main campus library in the Reference area.
-Call # GN11.E63 2006
+Encyclopedia of Anthropology - A five-volume collection of over 1,000 entries that focus on topics in physical/biological anthropology, archeology, cultural/social anthropology, linguistics, and applied anthropology.